Educational video maker for engaging lessons | HeyGen

 How to use the educational video maker

 Start with an idea, script, slides, or images.
-Define the subject, audience, and tone of your educational video to make sure it aligns with your video content goals.
+Define the subject, audience, and tone of your educational video to ensure it aligns with your video content goals.

 Choose visual styles, narration, captions, and languages.
 Apply branding or formatting to match your learning environment.

-HeyGen’s AI video generator produces the complete educational video with synchronised visuals, voice, and motion.
+HeyGen’s AI video generator produces the complete educational video with synchronized visuals, voice, and motion.

-Download your video or come back to it later by tweaking the content and regenerating without starting from scratch.
+Download your video, or come back to it later to adjust the content and regenerate without starting over.

 An educational video maker uses AI video generation to automatically create learning videos.
-It generates visuals, narration, and captions without traditional filming or editing, streamlining the video creation process.
+It generates visuals, narration, and captions without traditional filming or editing, helping streamline the video creation process.

 AI structures content clearly, adds visuals and voice automatically, and ensures consistent pacing.
 This helps learners understand and retain information more effectively.
 For individual creators, the Creator plan starts at $29.

 Yes.
-The educational video maker works for K–12, higher education, corporate training, and internal learning programmes.
+The educational video maker works for K–12, higher education, corporate training, and internal learning programs.
 For advanced creation needs, the Pro plan starts at $49

 Yes.
 You can generate educational videos in multiple languages using built-in translation and voice features.